mircomannino/qpoints/README.md

 # New README

-This repo is a fork of the repository [qpoints](https://github.com/pranith/qpoints/tree/master). the main changes concern the integrations of qemu and capstone dependencies and more flexible handling of input parameters to the plugin
+This repo is a fork of the repository [qpoints](https://github.com/pranith/qpoints/tree/master).
+The main changes concern the integrations of qemu and capstone dependencies and more flexible handling of input parameters to the plugin

 ## Install dependencies
 qpoints requires source code of [QEMU](https://github.com/qemu/qemu) and [Capstone Engine](https://github.com/capstone-engine/capstone).
 Run ```install_requirements.sh``` to download them in the current directory.